-An assignment of the tenancy is when you transfer the tenancy or ‘sign over’ all the rights and responsibilities of the tenancy from the original tenant to a new tenant.
+An assignment of the tenancy is when you transfer the tenancy, or ‘sign over’, all the rights and responsibilities of the tenancy from the original tenant to a new tenant.
 Whether you can assign the tenancy will depend on your tenancy agreement, legislation and our current policy.

-It is important that your tenancy agreement reflects the people who are responsible for your home.
-If you are not on the tenancy agreement you will not enjoy the same rights and responsibilities as a named tenant.
-Similarly, if you leave a property and do not remove your name from the agreement you will still be jointly responsible for such things as rent arrears, even if you are not living there.
+It is important that the tenancy agreement reflects the person/people who are responsible for your home.
+If you leave a property and do not remove your name from the agreement you will still be jointly responsible for such things as rent arrears, even if you are not living there.